Techtonica/curriculum/projects/mern-pern-project.md

-# PERN/MERN Project
+# Full-Stack Project: Animal Sighting Tracker

 ### Introduction
-You've now learned how to create a full-stack app with a React frontend, Node/Express backend, and Postgres or Mongo database.
-This project is to practice putting it all together by building a fairly simple app from start to finish using the MERN stack (MongoDB, Express, React, and Node.js) or PERN stack (Postgres, Express, React, and Node.js)
+You've now learned how to create a full-stack app with a React frontend, Node/Express backend, and Postgres database (PERN).
+This project is to practice putting it all together by building a fairly simple app from start to finish.

 ### Instructions/Notes
 - For this project, you can reference previous lessons and find your own resources online.
 This should be good practice finding resources and getting the help you need to make your code work without step-by-step instructions.
-- You must use Express and React.
-You can choose whether to use Postgres or MongoDB for your database.
+- You must use Express, React, and Postgres.
 You can choose what other technologies and libraries you want to use as well as part of the project.

 ### Project
 #### Overview